 Uplogix Local Managers can be managed by an Uplogix Control Center, a centralized web-based interface for managing multiple systems in an enterprise.
 Once integrated, the Uplogix Control Center becomes the vehicle for scheduling tasks across the enterprise, archiving data, events and device information, and integrating with other enterprise network management systems.

-To configure the system to communicate with an Uplogix Control Center, use the interactive config system management command.
+To configure the Local Manager to communicate with an Uplogix Control Center, use the interactive config system management command.

 Management server settings include:

 Once you save the settings, the Local Manager will automatically attempt to contact the Control Center.
 You can view heartbeat status with the show system management command.

 [admin@UplogixLM]# show system management Use Management Server: yes Hostname or IP: 10.10.10.25 Port: 8443 Heartbeat interval (seconds): 30 Heartbeat band: all Always use minimal heartbeat: false Last successful heartbeat: 11/01/2020 10:08:34 CDT (Full)